r2devops/hub/jobs/artisan_migrate/README.md

 ## Objective

+!!! error "This job is deprecated 🚨"
+    The job is no more maintained and is now deprecated.
+Despites it still exists to keep working on pipelines.

 This job will allow you to migrate the database using a migration file that you already have in `database/migrations`, and it provides an artifact with all the logs at the end

 ## How to use it